babashka/scittle/doc/dev.md

 script/release.clj
 ```

-To create a new release:
+To create a new NPM release:

+- Prepare minor version in `package.json` if it should be bumped
+- Run `bb npm-publish`

 To upgrade examples: